learn-solo/Javascript/readme.md

 #### Welcome to My Repositories

-> ini adalah Repositories untuk belajar Javascript
+> This is repository for leanring Javascript Programming